apache/infrastructure-website/content/pages/draft-mail-migration-faq.md

 <p>
 <h3 id="faq">Frequently Asked Questions</h3>
 <p>
-<h4>Will any mail be lost?</h4>
+<h4>Will we lose any email?</h4>
 <p>
 No. Despite the list being migrated from hermes to mailgw, mail which was 'in flight' to hermes will still be delivered to the list subscribers on hermes.
-Once the list is fully migrated, email will be rerouted to mailgw automatically.
+Once the list is fully migrated, we will reroute email to mailgw automatically.
 This process is transparent to users.
 <p>
-<h4>Will official archives be affected?</h4>
+<h4>Will this affect official archives?</h4>
 <p>
-No. Archival is managed through mailing list subscriptions to the PonEE archival service as well list subscriptions to the mbox-vm archiver.
-Mail delivered via hermes or mailgw will make it to the official archives.
+No. We manage archives through mailing list subscriptions to the PonEE archival service and list subscriptions to the mbox-vm archiver.
+Mail delivered via either hermes or mailgw will make it to the official archives.
 <p>
 <h4>What about unofficial mbox archives?</h4>
 <p>
 hermes-based ~apmail/lists/project.a.o/archives acessible via ezmlm's archive commands (get/index/thread/etc) will not be transferred to mailgw.
-They will be archived for posterity and can be made available upon Member request.
-All mailing list archives should be accessed via the official URL <a href="https://lists.apache.org">https://lists.apache.org</a>.
+They will be archived for posterity and we can provide them upon Member request.
+Access all mailing list archives via the official URL <a href="https://lists.apache.org">https://lists.apache.org</a>.
 <p>
-<h4>Will queued moderation mails be preserved?</h4>
+<h4>Will the system preserve queued moderation mail?</h4>
 <p>
 Yes.
 <p>
-<h4>Will settings and subscribers/mods be preserved?</h4>
+<h4>Will the system preserve settings and subscribers/mods?</h4>
 <p>
 Yes.
 <p>